The Clan of the Cave Bear (film): Production

+Development

-Producer Gerald Isenberg originally conceived the film as a television film but was rejected by NBC.
+Stan Rogow obtained the rights to the book saying "I was able to convince Jean that I understood the material."
+Co-producer Gerald Isenberg originally conceived the film as a television film but was rejected by NBC.

+He eventually obtained finance from the Producers Sales Organisation, which wanted to make two films simultaneously, based on Clan of the Cave Bear and The Valley of Horses.
+John Sayles was hired to write the scripts and the job of directing was offered to Lewis Teague, who had worked twice before with Sayles.
+Teague said he turned down the project as "I didn't think it was possible to make a good film out of Valley and I thought the production problems in trying to make two films would have been impossible."
+Eventually Michael Chapman was hired to direct, after which the producers decided just to make the one movie.

+Universal then dropped the project; however, it was quickly picked up by Warner Bros.

+Shooting

 The film was shot in western Canada, primarily in British Columbia, between June and October 1984 with a budget of $16 million.
 It was filmed in the Regional District of Okanagan-Similkameen, a precursor to the many Hollywood productions that would film in Canada soon after (see Hollywood North and Cinema of Canada).
-It was also filmed at Cathedral and MacMillan Provincial Park, at the Nahanni National Park Reserve in the Northwest Territories, and in the Yukon Territory.
+It was also filmed at Cathedral and MacMillan Provincial Parks, at the Nahanni National Park Reserve in the Northwest Territories, and in the Yukon Territory.
 The score was composed by Alan Silvestri.

+The actors endured scenes located in mountains but wearing minimal clothing of animal pelts in temperatures as low as 5 F. The makeup for actors portraying Neanderthals took 3.5 hours to apply.
+Make-up was by Michael Westmore and Michèle Burke, who had won Best Makeup Oscars for Mask and Quest for Fire respectively — the latter another, more fantastical, Stone Age drama.

+The animals were trained by professional employees from Heber City, Utah's Wasatch Rocky Mountain Wildlife, Thousand Oaks, California's Animal Actors of Hollywood and Frazier Park, California's Working Wildlife.
 This film is one of Bart the Bear's earliest roles.
-He was partly replaced by an animatronic bear designed by Stan Winston.
+He was partly replaced by an animatronic bear designed by Sonny Burman and Steve Johnson.
 The muskox hunt was filmed just outside Hughenden, Alberta.
-The actors had to film scenes in mountains with minimal clothing of animal pelts in temperatures as low as 5 degrees Fahrenheit, while the makeup for actors portraying Neanderthals took 3.5 hours to apply.
-The animals were trained by professional employees from Heber City, Utah's Wasatch Rocky Mountain Wildlife, Thousand Oaks, California's Animal Actors of Hollywood and Frazier Park, California's Working Wildlife.